A crossover clipboard (switchboard) that really works

 In this case, an 2 way execution.
 Red is the plus lead, blue goes to the drivers, black the mass.
 Time required approx. 20 minutes.
 Cost ~ 15 €.

-Even cables that are "permanently" installed should be tinned to prevent any corrosion of the copper.
+Lines that are "permanently" installed should also be tinned to prevent possible corrosion of the copper.

-What else should be mentioned: The board is extremely flexible, and so some application opens up only during use.
-Just measure a driver?
-Clack Cable Pull Measuring Plug Clack Finished ...
+What should also be mentioned: The board is extremely flexible, and some possible applications only become apparent during use.
+Measure only one driver?
+Click-cable-pull-measure-plug-click-ready ...

 But now to important part: How do the Wagos beat compared to soldered components?